-- Change the definition of \$root within Section 18 (18.1, 18.2, 18.3, 18.6, 18.9) to limit the items that can be placed in \$root to: - \circ $\;$ any item that can be defined in a package $\;$ - an import of one or more items from a package - \circ $\;$ modules, macromodules, primitives, programs, interfaces, and packages $\;$ - o directives: bind - This implies the removal of instances (module, interface, program) (Section 18), statements, genvar, and assert and cover statements (Section 17.12) from \$root. - Rework relation between \$root and library statements (Section 21.3). - Include packages and programs within libraries within Section 21.2. - Include timeunit, timeprecision, property, and sequence declarations within the package (Section 18.4) - Addition of two new sections on packages and separate compilation.
+- Change the definition of \$root within Section 18 (18.1, 18.2, 18.3, 18.6, 18.9) to separate the items that can be placed in a local root and the mechanism to access instantiated items.
+This has resulted in limiting the items that can be placed in a local_root \$root to: - \circ any item that can be defined in a package - an import of one or more items from a package - o modules, macromodules, primitives, programs, interfaces, and packages - o directives: bind, timeunit, timeprecision

+- This implies the removal of instances (module, interface, program) (Section 18), statements, genvar, and assert and cover statements (Section 17.12) from \$root. - Rework relation between \$root and library statements (Section 21.3). - Include packages and programs within libraries within Section 21.2. - Include timeunit, timeprecision, property, and sequence declarations within the package (Section 18.4) - Addition of two new sections on packages and separate compilation.